maths/moodle-qtype_stack/doc/en/About/Community.md

 ## How do I request a new feature?

 Please look at the ideas we have for our [development track](../Developer/Development_track.md) and [future plans](../Developer/Future_plans.md).
 If your request does not appear here, then please email the developers to discuss it.
 Alternatively, you are very welcome to start a new issue on [github](http://github.com/maths/moodle-qtype_stack/issues) to discuss it.

+## How do I submit my code changes?

+Submit a pull request https://github.com/maths/moodle-qtype_stack, or one of the other plugins.
+If you are not yet familiar with git, please talk to us about your changes, and we will help.
+Actually, it is probably a good idea to talk to us about proposed changes before you make them in any case.